CU-ESIIL/Innovation-Summit-2024__11_Societal-adaptation-and-resilience-to-environmental-change/docs/worksheets/worksheet_3.md

 # TEAM ACTIVITY 2: Innovate as a Team

 Welcome back!
 We hope today is a productive day getting to know your team and coding.
+Hi team.
+This is Jada.
+Sorry I wasn't able to make it today but I wanted to share this water resources database for Arizona with you all.
+Hope it helps. https://www.azwater.gov/adwr-data-dashboards
 ## Day 2 summary:
 Please complete the warm-up with your team, briefly review today’s objectives, and carefully read the Day 2 and Day 3 report out items to guide your efforts.